ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

 Now that you have configured the service ID, you need to update the {{site.data.keyword.codeengineshort}} project so that this service ID will be used when binding services.

-1. In the command, update the project:
+1. From the command line, update the project:
    ```
    ibmcloud code-engine project update --binding-service-id <ID-of-the-Service-ID-retrieved-from-Details-panel>
    ```